gorgitko/analysis_of_gene_expression/Exercises/E02-intro_to_R/intro_to_Rmd.utf8.md

 - `toc_float: true`: make the TOC floating on the left side of page.
 If `false`, TOC will be placed statically to the beginning of document.
 - `df_print: paged`: default output style for tables.

-For possible output types see [this](https://bookdown.org/yihui/rmarkdown/documents.html) chapter from R Markdown: The Definitive Guide.
+For possible output types see [this](https://rmarkdown.rstudio.com/lesson-9.html) overview with links to R Markdown: The Definitive Guide.

 It is also possible to use inline R code in parameters.
 As an example, we used this to output the current date: